Why Don’t You Have Waitlists?

 Option 2 allows

-We experimented with a waitlist at our Trailfest event this last year, and while we had 150 people sign up for the waitlist, only about 15 actually signed up once they had the chance.
+We experimented with a waitlist at our Trailfest event last year, and while we had 150 people sign up for the waitlist, only about 15 actually signed up once they had the chance.
 And we get it, if you don’t get in to a race, you make other plans.
 We do the same thing.

 Finally, while there are no refunds during the final 3 months before an event, you can defer your registration to another event in the series or you can sell your bib to someone else and get your money back.